Gkannan03/Project_1_Twitter_Scraper/README.md

   pip3 install pandas  --> used to install pandas package in python.
 Streamlit is used to create a web application. pip3 install streamlit  --> used to install streamli package in python.

+sntwitter.TwitterSearchScraper(Text) used to scrape the data from twitter.
+Text is the user input To get User input
+    text=st.text_input('Enter the Search_keyword')